mbalabanov/Devices/README.md

 - Radio
 - Television

-The latter two device classes inherit the class BroadcastDevices, which in turn inherits the super-class PoweredDevice.
-They also implement the interface RemoteControllable.
+All devices classes are subclasses of the super-class PoweredDevices.
+The classes for Radio and Television inherit the class BroadcastDevices, which in turn inherits the super-class PoweredDevice.
+The BroadCastDevice class also implements the interface RemoteControllable.

 ![Devices UML Class-Diagram](DevicesUML.png)